Red Dog mine: Delong Mountain Transportation System

 The Delong Mountain Transportation System includes the 52 mi Red Dog Mine Haul Road that connects the mine to the state-owned but Teck Resources-operated DeLong Mountain Port facilities on the Chukchi Sea.
 The road was "constructed to deliver zinc mined at Red Dog to world markets".
 A 2018 North of 60 Mining article described it as Alaska Industrial Development and Export Authority (AIDEA)-funded "most successful" projects to date—a "model for future partnerships."
 AIDEA was established by the Alaska Legislature in 1967 as a public corporation and is not state-funded.
 Local inhabitants have expressed concerns that the proposed expansion of DeLong Mountain Port docking facilities may detrimentally change the migratory patterns of marine life.

 The mine's airport, known as Red Dog Airport, provides the main access.
 Mine workers from remote villages in the region are ferried to the mine on small aircraft.
 Alaska Airlines is contracted by the mine to fly other mine workers out of Anchorage.
 Until 2007, gravel-strip capable Boeing 737-200 Combi aircraft were used.
 These ships have a cargo door in the front part of the aircraft and a separate rear passenger cabin.
 In 2005 the runway was paved, in anticipation of newer Boeing 737-400 Combi aircraft which are not equipped to land on gravel.

 In 2014, the United States Environmental Protection Agency reported on a use attainability analysis (UAA).
-In 2014, state regulators approved a plan which allowed the mine to continue using Red Dog Creek as a mixing zone, although there has been a long-discussed plan to build a 52-mile pipeline to the Chukchi Sea to avoid dumping wastewater into the creek.
+In 2014, state regulators approved a plan which allowed the mine to continue using Red Dog Creek as a mixing zone, although there has been a long-discussed plan to build a 52 mi pipeline to the Chukchi Sea to avoid dumping wastewater into the creek.